-As the direct payments were based in the EU-15 on the historical levels of production, the distribution of direct payments between Member States broadly reflects the distribution of agricultural area and livestock between Member States.
+As the direct payments were mainly based in the EU-15 on the historical levels of production, the distribution of direct payments between Member States broadly reflects the distribution of agricultural area and livestock between Member States.
+For the other Member States, the simplified scheme involved the payment of uniform amounts per eligible hectare of agricultural land.
+Therefore they are directly proportional to utilised agricultural areas.